sareken/mini-shell-xv6-inspired/README.md

-# mini-shell-xv6-inspired
-This project is a simplified shell implementation written in C, inspired by XV6.
-It supports execution of commands, input/output redirection (&lt;, >), piping (|), and background execution (&amp;).

 ## Assignment Questions and My Implementations
 This project is based on the 4 assignment questions given by the instructor.
 The original code provided by the instructor had some parts left empty or incomplete.